Judge sentences Trump ex-aide Manafort to 3-1/2 more years in prison

 Manafort is one of the 34 people and three companies charged by Mueller.
 Several others including former campaign aides Rick Gates and George Papadopoulos, former national security adviser Michael Flynn and former Trump personal lawyer Michael Cohen have pleaded guilty, while longtime Trump adviser Roger Stone has pleaded not guilty.

-Additional reporting by Nathan Layne and Karen Freifeld in New York; Editing by Will Dunham
+Reporting by Andy Sullivan and Jan Wolfe; Additional reporting by Karen Freifeld in New York; Writing by Nathan Layne; Editing by Will Dunham